Title: Agile Coach

 Name three things still left on your bucket list.

 I could never narrow down my bucket list to three things.
-There are so many things I want to do.
-For instance, I want to go to each single country in the world.
-I also dream about creating stuff with my hands, but no, it is impossible to make a short list!
+There are so many things I want to do; visit each single country in the world, work as an interior carpenter, swim with dolphins, play the drums… No, it is impossible to make a short list!